MasTec: Communications

-Project Examples
+Projects

 Craw-Kan Telephone Line

 The Craw-Kan Telephone Line is in southeast Kansas.
 MasTec installed 962 miles of transmission line.

 North Valley Transmission Line

 The North Valley Transmission Line is a 500/250 high voltage transmission line in Pinnacle Peak, Arizona.
 The services they provided included setting foundations, erecting steel poles, and installing conductor wire.

 Puerto Rico power grid rebuild

 In June 2018, MasTec was awarded a $500M one-year contract for the restoration, reconstruction and modernization of Puerto Rico's still-vulnerable power grid, damaged in September 2017 by the powerful Hurricane Maria.

 Ruby Pipeline

 The Ruby Pipeline is a 42-inch (1,100 mm) natural gas pipeline running from Opal, Wyoming, to Malin, Oregon.
 The route crosses Northern Utah, and Northern Nevada.
 Ruby Pipeline, L.L.C. filed an application with the Federal Energy Regulatory Commission (FERC) on January 27, 2009, authorizing the construction and operation of the Ruby Pipeline Project.
 On April 5, 2010, the FERC approved the application.
 Construction began on July 31, 2010, and the pipeline was placed in service on July 28, 2011.
 The pipe is 680 miles (1,090 km) long and is expected to output 1.5 billion cubic feet per day (42×106 m3/d).
 MasTec, and its subsidiary Precision Pipeline, was awarded spreads 4 and 5 of the Ruby Pipeline Project, including the fabrication of mainline valves, launchers and receivers and associated foundations in the spring of 2010.
 An automatic welding process was used to install the 256 miles of 42" pipeline.